Manaslu Circuit 15-day trek:

 Manaslu Circuit Trekking has been open only since 1991 for outsider travelers.
-This trek is a unique opportunity to experience and explore Pristine Mountain View, rich culture, and genuine adventure sum around the "untouched" region of Nepal.
+This trek is a unique opportunity to experience and explore Pristine Mountain views, rich culture, and genuine adventure surrounding the "untouched" region of Nepal.
 Mt.
-Manaslu 8,163m tall is one of the most beautiful mountains in Nepal.
-Manaslu is derived from the Sanscrit word “MANASA” which is translated as the mountain spirit.
+Manaslu 8,163m tall, is one of the most beautiful mountains in Nepal.
+Manaslu is derived from the Sanskrit word “MANASA,” which is translated as the mountain spirit.
 The trek begins from the old, independent kingdom of Gorkha to the Budi Gandaki valley.
-Distinctively people are Buddhist and their links are transmitted from Tibetan tradition.
+Distinctively people are Buddhist, and their links are transmitted from the Tibetan tradition.
 The flat-roofed houses boast Monasteries with embossed prayer wheels and Chortents guarding the entrances of towns.
-The Tibetan monks inhabiting sacred monasteries give the joy of Tibetan feeling and spirituality.
+The Tibetan monks inhabiting sacred monasteries give the joy of the Tibetan feeling and spirituality.
 This area offers a combination of cultural heritage, unsurpassed beauty, and biological diversity.
-The Manaslu was climbed in 1956 for the first time by Japanese alpinist.
-The trek is relatively enriched by flora and fauna, ascending and descending through the alpine forest, Himalayan villages, and landscapes comes to join at Dharapni the main classic trail to Annapurna Circuit route then ending throughout Besisahar by overland drive.
+The Manaslu was climbed 1956 for the first time by Japanese alpinist.
+The trek is relatively enriched by flora and fauna, ascending and descending through the alpine forest, Himalayan villages, and landscapes comes to join at Dharapni the main classic trail to the Annapurna Circuit route, then ending in Besisahar by overland drive.

 Important Trip Features